djhaled/Uiana-MapImporter/README.md

 ## 3. ⚡ Baking/Fixing lighting
 1. Open "Build" tab on the top left
-2. Change lighting to desired quality level (peview <-> production)
+2. Change lighting to desired quality level (peview for the fastest bake times)
 3. Press "Build Lighting Only"
 4. Press "Build Reflection Captures"
+5. Make sure Global Illumination is set to "none" in the Post-Process Volume